 Richard Leftwich has been a member of the faculty at the University of Chicago Booth School of Business since 1979, and he visited the Harvard Business School as a Marvin Bower Fellow in 1986-87.
-He has been Deputy Dean for the faculty since July, 2004.
+He was Deputy Dean for the faculty from July, 2004 until September, 2012

 Audit qualifications; bond ratings; corporate charter changes; block trades.